GautamGupta/bb-legacy-plugins/subscribe-to-topic/trunk/readme.txt

 * use proper capabilities prefix
 * use bb_mail instead of direct mail function

+= Version 0.0.5 (2009-06-05) =

+* optional checkbox in new post area for subscriptions (on by default)
+* optional "simple mode" which uses a link instead of a dropdown (off by default)
+* ability to change database name

 == To Do ==

 * bcc research to send only one email notify to many members